-Computational Complexity is the field of Theoretical Computer Science that investigates the properties of "computation".
-In particular it aims to understand how much computation is necessary and sufficient to perform certain computational tasks.
+Computational Complexity is the subfield of Theoretical Computer Science that aims to understand "how much" computation is necessary and sufficient to perform certain computational tasks.
 For example, given a computational problem it tries to establish tight upper and lower bounds on the length of the computation (or on other resources, like space).

 Unfortunately, for many, practically relevant, computational problems no tight bounds are known.
 An illustrative example is the well known P versus NP problem: for all NP-complete problems the current upper and lower bounds lie exponentially far apart.
-That is, the best known algorithms for these problems need exponential time (in the size of the input) but the best lower bounds are of a linear nature.
+That is, the best known algorithms for these computational problems need exponential time (in the size of the input) but the best lower bounds are of a linear nature.

-One of the general approaches towards solving a hard problem is to set the goals a little bit lower and try to tackle a simpler problem first.
+One of the general approaches towards solving a hard problem (mathematical or otherwise) is to set the goals a little bit lower and try to tackle a simpler problem first.
 The hope is that understanding of the simpler problem will lead to a better understanding of the original, more difficult, problem.